giner/ecs-service-health-action/README.md

 # ecs-service-health-action
 GitHub Action which ensures that ECS Service is healthy.
-This action checks load balancer health state if attached to the service and container health otherwise.
+This action checks load balancer health state if attached to the service and container healthcheck status otherwise.

 ## Inputs